 The Daily Mail recently covered the story of a 42 year old British dad, David Jones, who was inundated with job offers within two weeks of emigrating to Brisbane, despite struggling for years on end in Cumbria.

 He also paid tribute to the generosity of the Australian people, who he said were more proud of their country and prepared to work, rather than live on benefits.

 “I looked at my children and thought, “What would be there for them by the time they reach adulthood?”
 I couldn’t see anything – unless they wanted to get pregnant or get someone pregnant.
 Then they could claim a house and benefit handouts.
 Alternatively they could stick in and work hard at school.
 They could go to sixth form, go to university – and get saddled with thousands of pounds of debt and have no job prospects.
 It broke my heart.”

 Perhaps moving to Australia is one of the more tempting ways to get away from this depressing state of affairs (and even more tempting every time I catch a glimpse of the beautiful people on Neighbours.
 Not that I regularly watch Channel 5 during the day or anything…)

 But there may be other, less drastic ways to find work in this tricky jobs market.
 It might not start with a search at the Job Centre, continue with a traditional job interview and end in a conventional 9 to 5 job.
 Nonetheless, young people can still get themselves noticed, improve their CV and find enough work to pay their bills and enjoy life.
-Perhaps young people need to completely reframe their approach to the world of work, moving away from job (and status) hunting to creating their own opportunities and identifying gaps in the market, needs that aren’t being served – becoming a new generation of entrepreneurs that can really get us out of this economic hole.
+Perhaps young people need to completely reframe their approach to the world of work, moving away from job (and status) hunting to creating their own opportunities and identifying gaps in the market, and needs that aren’t being served.
+If they do this, perhaps they can form a new generation of entrepreneurs that can get ALL of us out of this economic hole.